-Despite their reputation for playing dead, possums can also appear very dangerous and threatening animals.
+Despite their reputation for playing dead, possums can also appear very dangerous and threatening.
 When threatened or confronted, they sometimes stand firm and tall and flash their teeth.
 With their 50 sharp teeth, it can be enough to frighten people and pets alike.

 Possums are usually docile creatures who avoid conflict and, as such, aren’t an immediate danger to dogs.
 However, when threatened, they might still attempt to scratch or bite your dog.
 This can inflict some serious harm to your dog, given how sharp their claws and teeth are.

 The truth of the matter is, however, that the majority of opossums live in peace.
 Baring their teeth and making themselves look larger is usually mostly for show and to keep away any potential threats.

 Still, there is a chance that an interested dog might get a bit too close to a possum, and this could lead to the possum having to defend itself, so it may lash out.